-Kerima Polotan’s book entitled “The Hand of the Enemy” is a story of a woman who realized she has to struggle as a daughter, a mother, a wife and a woman.
-Emma Gorrez, the protagonist of the story, suffers with her relationships with men: her father, her husband and her employer who wanted to become her lover.
+Kerima Polotan’s book entitled “The Hand of the Enemy” is a story of a woman who realized she has to struggle as a daughter, a mother, a wife, and a woman.
+Emma Gorrez, the protagonist of the story, suffers from her relationships with men: her father, her husband and her employer who wanted to become her lover.

 In the first part of the book, the reader is introduced to the main character working in the city.
 She recalled the time when she was still in college, working to support herself because her father cut her allowance.
 It was a conflict between the father and the daughter and the first time she went home was when she was to attend her father’s funeral with her half brothers and sisters and her stepmother.